DennisD2/dec_lk401_usb/README.md

   is burned into hardware or keyboard firmware and cannot be changed.

 ## Required hardware
-The LK401 is connected via a Arduino Micro, which owns a USB connector.
+The LK401 is connected via an Arduino Micro, which owns a USB connector.
 The Arduino Micro appears to the PC as a standard USB keyboard.